top of page

 at 850-434-2551 ext.
 104 or ridderd@stpaulcatholic.net

-(for Baptism of adults, see our RCIA page)
+(for Baptism of adults or children 7 years of age or older, see our RCIA page)

 Basic Requirements for Baptism: